mhogrefe/malachite/docs/mapping/mpfr-floats.md

 operations from IEEE 754", and Malachite's [`increment`](https://docs.rs/malachite-float/latest/malachite_float/float/struct.Float.html#method.increment) and `decrement` do the same walk along the representable numbers at the value's own precision, with `mpfr_nexttoward` recovered by comparing first and stepping second.
-Two differences make the rows ≈.
+The steps agree everywhere, including at binade boundaries, where stepping down from a power of two moves half an ulp to the nearest representable below.
+One difference makes the rows ≈.
 MPFR's functions are total: NaN passes through, zero steps to the smallest float of the appropriate sign, and the infinities act as endpoints, while `increment` and `decrement` panic on NaN, infinities, and zeros.
-And at a binade boundary the conventions
-part: stepping down from a power of two, `decrement` subtracts the ulp of the binade being left, taking a larger step than `mpfr_nextbelow`'s move to the nearest representable below.

 **`mpfr_min`, `mpfr_max`.** These follow IEEE 754-2019's minimumNumber and maximumNumber: a single NaN operand is ignored, only two NaNs produce NaN, and zeros of different signs order